itsdragonic/emojicraft/README.md

 You typically will have to choose between weapon class, archer class, or mage class.

-You must complete NPC quests to get more bosses, items up upgrades
+You must complete NPC quests to get more bosses, items, potions, and upgrades

 Have fun!